A two-disk approach to the synthesis of coherent passive equalizers for linear quantum systems: Introduction

 \section{Introduction}

 The coherent equalization problem consists in designing a quantum system acting as a filter for a given quantum communication channel.
-The concept of equalization is illustrated in Fig. \ref{fig1}.
+The concept of equalization is illustrated in Fig.~\ref{fig1}.
 Both the channel and the equalizer are linear open quantum systems.
 The channel system interacts with an input Gaussian field.
 The first $n$ modes of this field (symbolized as $u$ in the figure) are engineered to carry a message transmitted over the channel.
 The remaining modes (symbolized as $w$) describe the system environment.
 Interactions with the channel system distort the transmitted signal.
 To mitigate these distortions, another quantum system is introduced, called the quantum equalizer.
 This system must be designed so that when it interacts with the channel output field and its own environment, the field resulting from these interactions matches closely (in the mean-square sense) the driving field of the channel.

 A similar equalization problem is well known in the classical (i.e., non-quantum) communications.
 It is concerned with compensating signal degradations caused by the channel due to its limited bandwidth and noise.
 The initial solution to this problem is due to N. Wiener who showed that channel equalization can be cast as minimization of the error covariance between the channel stationary input signal and the equalizer output signal.
-Recent references \cite{valcdc,valcdc2,Ugrinovskii2024,Ugrinovskii2024a} extended this approach to quantum systems, with a notable additional requirement that the optimal (near optimal) equalizer must be realizable as a physical quantum system; hence the name \emph{coherent equalization}.
+Recent references \cite{valcdc,valcdc2,Ugrinovskii2024,Ugrinovskii2024a} extended this approach to quantum systems, with a notable additional requirement that the optimal (near-optimal) equalizer must be realizable as a physical quantum system; hence the name \emph{coherent equalization}.
+Quantum communication over Gaussian and more general bosonic channels has also been extensively studied in the literature~\cite{g11,g1,g2,g3,g5}.
+Several works have also investigated the communication capacity of such channels using an amplifier~\cite{g2,g5}.
+For instance, Ref.~\cite{g2} employs an amplifier to compute the ultimate capacity of bosonic channels, where the amplifier plays a role similar to our quantum equalizer in Fig.~\ref{fig1}, though with a different objective of maximizing the Holevo information under an average photon-flux constraint.
+Additionally, related studies on quantum communication over repeater networks are discussed in~\cite{r1,r2,r3}.